 The primary survivor eligible is the spouse.
-A spouse is eligible for survivor compensation as long as he/she was married to the deceased employee for at least 1 year prior to the employee’s death.
-In order to prove spousal survivorship, the spouse must submit the employee’s death certificate and documentation showing the existence of a valid common law marriage between the employee and the spouse.
-The most common proof of a common law marriage is a marriage certificate, however other evidence may be used to show the existence of a marriage, including the employee’s death certificate, real estate documents, tax records, financial documents, wills, trusts, and other significant documents.
+A spouse is eligible for survivor compensation as long as he or she was married to the deceased employee for at least 1 year prior to the employee’s death.
+In order to prove spousal survivorship, the spouse must submit the employee’s death certificate and documentation showing the existence of a valid common law marriage between the employee and spouse.
+The most common proof of a common law marriage is a marriage certificate, however, other evidence may be used to show the existence of a marriage.
+Additional evidence may include the employee’s death certificate, real estate documents, tax records, financial documents, wills, trusts, and other significant documents.

-To fall into the second category, the child must have been under 23 and attending some educational institution (4-year college, junior college, etc.) continuously.
+To fall into the second category, the child must have been under 23 and continuously attending an educational institution (4-year college, junior college, etc.).
 To be considered enrolled full time, a child must be a full-time student over a 12-month period with no more than 4 months of breaks from school.
-A student who is enrolled in certain programs like co-ops and internships for which the he/she is not enrolled in any courses for that term is still considered enrolled in an educational institution and would still be eligible under the second category.
-A child whose continuous enrollment is interrupted by a situation beyond their control (such as an incapacitating illness) may still be considered an eligible surviving child.
+A student who is enrolled in certain programs like co-ops and internships for which they are not enrolled in any courses for that term is still considered enrolled in an educational institution.
+A child whose continuous enrollment is interrupted by a situation beyond their control, such as an incapacitating illness, may still be considered an eligible surviving child.

-Under Part E, a toxic substance includes radiation, chemicals, solvents, acids, and metals.
-After this is shown, the eligible survivor is entitled to receive $125,000 in a lump sum payment.
-An additional $25,000 or $50,00 is available if the employee died between 10 and 19 years or more than 20 years before retirement age (65), respectively.
+Under Part E, toxic substances include radiation, chemicals, solvents, acids, and metals.
+After an employee’s exposure is shown, the eligible survivor is entitled to receive $125,000 in a lump sum payment.
+An additional $25,000 or $50,00 is available if the employee died between 10 and 19 years, or more than 20 years, before retirement age (65), respectively.
 In cases with multiple eligible survivors, the compensation is divided equally among the claimants.